Sharp Corporation: Japan

 Net sales for the year 2003 were $16.8 billion.
 The corporation employs 46,600 staff, of which around half live outside Japan.

 It operates from 64 bases in 30 countries and its products are distributed in 164 countries worldwide.
 Many of its regional subsidiaries trade under the name Sharp Electronics.
 Sharp was among the Top 100 R&D Spenders in a list published by the IEEE Spectrum magazine in 2002.
 Sharp's headquarters are at 1 Takumi-chō, Sakai-ku, Sakai, Japan.
 Until the relocation to Sakai in 2016, the headquarters were in Abeno-ku, Osaka where Hayakawa restarted the business in the 1920s.

 Europe

 In 2007 Sharp opened a LCD manufacturing plant in Poland.
 The plant initially manufactured LCD modules using LCD panels imported from Sharp Japan.

 In September 2014, Sharp announced that Slovakian electronics company UMC (Universal Media Corporation /Slovakia/ s.r.o.) was acquiring an exclusive brand licence from Sharp and its European television and audio business UMC will also acquire Sharp's Polish factory.
 As part of the deal, Sharp will support the design and development of televisions sold by UMC under the Sharp brand.

 The same month, Sharp also announced a tie-up with Vestel in Europe for white goods.
 Vestel will sell Sharp-branded white goods (except air conditioners), such as refrigerators and microwave ovens manufactured by Sharp in Thailand and China.
 Sharp will also license its brand name to Vestel for volume home appliances such as refrigerators, washing machines and ovens.
-Sharp's remaining European business will then focus on the business-to-business sector including multi-function printers and energy solutions.
+Sharp's remaining European business will then focus on the business-to-business sector including multi-function printers and energy services.

 In 2017 Sharp acquired a majority (56.7%) shareholding in Skytec UMC, which included the UMC Poland factory.